 The range of exercises available.
 You can squat on a squat rack, aswell as Bench Press & Barbell Shoulder Press.
 This means that you’re going to end up looking a little top heavy, or you’re going to purchase extra equipment to help you hit those other muscle groups.

 It’s not possible to be sponsored by Power Racks, but you’d think I was at this point!
 If you want a cost-effective, workout-effective, safety-effective machine, you know which one I reccommend.

 This isn’t just lazy reviewing of an item I don’t own either, I own the BodyMax CF376R Half Power Rack, but I also added the extra lat pull down attachment onto this.

 (You can’t do that with a squat rack!).

-How much space do I need for a Power Rack in my Home Gym?
+How much room do I need for a Power Rack?

 Power Racks do take up considerable space, so ensure you’ve checked the measurements and dimensions before purchasing your power rack.
 Don’t be too concerned though if it dominates your gym space, as most of your workouts will take place inside of this cage.

 You should also consider that your Olympic Bar will measure around 2.2m (7feet).